-Bit 7 - FPWM: forced PWM mode for DC-DC converters.
+Bit 7 FPWM: forced PWM mode for DC-DC converters.

-- 0 = MAIN and the CORE DC-DC converter are allowed to switch into PFM mode. - 1 = MAIN and the CORE DC-DC converter operate with forced fixed frequency PWM mode and are not allowed to switch into PFM mode, at light load.
+- 0 = MAIN and the CORE DC-DC converter are allowed to switch into PFM mode. - 1 = MAIN and the CORE DC-DC converter operate with forced fixed frequency PWM mode and are not allowed to switch into PFM mode at light load.

-Bit 6-Bit 5 - UVLO<1:0>: The undervoltage threshold voltage is set by UVLO1 and UVLO0 according to the below table, with the reset in bold.
+Bit 6-Bit 5 - UVLO<1:0>: The undervoltage threshold voltage is set by UVLO1 and UVLO0 according to Table 20.